Cross-Store Shift Swaps in Shopify Retail: What Actually Works

 None of that is advanced.
 Most of it is what a small team tries to do anyway, but the combination of "two shops" and "a rota that lives in a spreadsheet" makes the recording step three minutes of fiddly work — and three minutes is enough friction that the recording step simply does not happen.

 StaffHub runs inside your Shopify admin, so it already knows your locations and your staff.
-That matters for cross-store swaps because the location eligibility and training checks do not have to be set up twice — they come from the same data your Shopify admin already uses.
+That matters for cross-store swaps because the training checks and onboarding status do not have to be set up twice — they come from the same data your Shopify admin already uses.

-This is not a revolutionary product design.
-It is just what a multi-shop Shopify operator needs a scheduling tool to do by default.
-The reason it feels like a weight off is that the spreadsheet-and-WhatsApp approach was always going to fail at this specific task, and once the friction of the official route drops below the friction of the informal one, people stop going around the system.
+The reason this feels like a weight off is that the spreadsheet-and-WhatsApp approach was always going to fail at coordinating trained cover across shops, and once the friction of the official route drops below the friction of the informal one, people stop going around the system.

 What changes when cross-store swaps are handled properly?
 The obvious thing is that missed shifts drop.
 The less obvious thing — and the one merchants tell us about most after making the move — is that you get your Saturday mornings back.
 You stop starting the weekend with the phone in your hand, mentally running through "who was meant to be at which shop today?" because the rota in your pocket already answers that question and you trust it.

 For a multi-shop Shopify retailer, that shift in how confident you feel about the schedule is worth more than any single feature.
-It is the difference between a rota you manage and a rota that manages itself — and the place that difference shows up first is in how cross-store swaps are handled.
+It is the difference between a rota you fight with and a rota you trust — and the place that difference shows up first is in how cross-store swaps are handled, once the swap mechanics and the training-and-comms layer are both pulling their weight.

-StaffHub is built for Shopify, handles multiple locations and cross-store swaps natively, and is free for up to 5 staff with paid tiers from $12.99 per month.
-The 14-day trial on paid plans is free.
-If you have ever lost a Saturday morning to a swap you did not know about, the test is cheap: run it for a fortnight and see how many of those mornings come back.
+StaffHub is built for Shopify, handles multiple locations as a first-class concept, and covers the rota, shift swap requests, the time clock and the training-and-announcements layer in one app.
+It is free for up to 5 staff ($0 forever), with paid plans from $129/year.
+If you have ever lost a Saturday morning to a swap you did not know about, the test is cheap: run it on the free plan and see how many of those mornings come back.

 Want to sketch the rota first?
 The free Multi-Location Rota Template Builder generates a printable weekly rota for 2–5 shops.
 No signup required.